Şehzade Mehmed Şevket: Military career

 Mehmed Şevket was enlisted in the imperial Ottoman Navy during the reign of his father.
 He was given the rank of lieutenant on 27 May 1875.
 A year later in 1876, he was promoted to the rank of lieutenant-commander.

 Personal life

 Şevket's only wife was Fatma Ruyinaz Hanım.
 She was born on 2 January 1873 in Bandırma.
 They married on 3 April 1890 in the Yıldız Palace, when Şevket was twenty and Ruyinaz was seventeen years old.
 She was the mother of the couple's only child Şehzade Mehmed Cemaleddin, born on 1 March 1891.
 She died 7 August 1960 in Beirut, Lebanon.

 Şevket owned the Malta Pavilion located in the Yıldız Palace.
 He also owned a villa in Küçük Çamlıca, Üsküdar.
 He was a pianist by avocation.

 Death

-Mehmed Şevket died on 22 October 1899, at the age of twenty-seven, and was buried in the mausoleum of his grandfather Mahmud II, Divanyolu, Istanbul.
+Mehmed Şevket died on 22 October 1899, at the age of twenty-seven, and was buried in the mausoleum of his grandfather Mahmud II, in Divanyolu, Istanbul.
 Present day Sultan Abdulaziz's male generation is descended from Mehmed Şevket.